SemanticScanpath: Combining Gaze and Speech for Situated Human-Robot Interaction Using LLMs: GAZE AND SPEECH DISAMBIGUATION IN SITUATED SCENARIOS

 \subsection{Robot's Tools}

-The robot's capabilities are controlled by the LLM via an API that provides access to external tools classified as follows: \begin{itemize} \item \textit{Query Tools} help the robot gather information about its surroundings, including the objects available in the scene. \item \textit{Diagnostic Tools} show how the LLM interprets user inputs.
-It includes the \textit{reasoning} function, which explains the inferred intent using gaze and speech, and the \textit{required\_objects} function, which specifies the objects needed to fulfill the request. \item \textit{Expression Tools} enable the robot to communicate its actions and intentions primarily through speech. \item \textit{Action Tools} enable the LLM to control the robot's manipulation actions in the scene, such as passing an object to the user. \end{itemize} See Table \ref{table:tools} for an overview of the available tools, along with their descriptions and corresponding arguments.
-Based on the robot's character and capabilities, the agent responds to the provided Semanctic Scanpath input by first deciding autonomously which tools to call.
-These tools are called to inspect the current scene, to provide insight into the LLM’s interpretation of the request, to communicate with the user, or to perform physical actions required to carry out the request.
+The robot's capabilities are controlled by the LLM via an API that exposes external tools, implemented as function calls, and categorized as follows: \begin{itemize} \item \textit{Query Tools} help the robot gather information about its surroundings, including the objects in the scene. \item \textit{Diagnostic Tools} show how the LLM interprets user inputs.
+It includes the \textit{reasoning} function, which explains the intent inferred using gaze and speech, and the \textit{required\_objects} function, which specifies the objects needed to fulfill the request. \item \textit{Expression Tools} enable the robot to communicate its actions and intentions primarily through speech. \item \textit{Action Tools} enable the LLM to control the robot's manipulation actions in the scene, such as passing an object to the user. \end{itemize} See Table \ref{table:tools} for an overview of the available tools, their descriptions and corresponding arguments.
+Based on the robot's character and capabilities, the agent responds to the Semantic Scanpath input, deciding which tools to invoke.
+For each interaction turn, the invoked tools and their outputs were logged for subsequent analysis.
+These tools are used to inspect the current scene, provide insight into the LLM’s interpretation of the request, communicate with the user, or perform physical actions required to carry out the request.